LearningLocker/docs/installation.md

 <a name="install-composer_download"></a>
 #### Via download

-If you would prefer, you can grab the latest tagged release and uppack it into your directory.
+If you would prefer, you can grab the latest tagged release and unpack it into your directory.

 [Releases page](https://github.com/LearningLocker/learninglocker/releases)